ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ### moduleName
 The name of the runtime the compiler will output.
 Defaults to 'r'.

+### delegateEvents
+Boolean to indicate whether to enable automatic event delegation on camelCase.

 ## Runtime API

 To create a runtime you pass an object with the following methods to the createRuntime method: